What Are Checking Account Monthly Maintenance Fees?

 You Don't Have to Pay Bank Fees

 Some banks and credit unions charge monthly maintenance fees just for keeping a checking or savings account open.
-There are usually ways to avoid these fees, but it usually entails tracking your balance, setting up direct deposit or meeting other requirements.
+There are often ways to avoid these fees, but it usually entails tracking your balance, setting up direct deposit or meeting other requirements.